joseymc2/joseytest/README.md

 no monkey thought about it and decide hes not a bird

-owl thouth this is beneath me
+owl thougth this is beneath me

 when asked they both say who